peymanplvnzd47/RWA/README.md

 ## Simulation Execution

 For a single number of nodes and a single number of edges, a graph is determined, and a simulation is run.
 If `activate_histograms` is not `0`, histograms for channel distribution using the heuristic, first-fit method, and (if `activate_gurobi` is not `0`) Gurobi will be displayed.
 Regardless, text statistics will be printed at the end of the simulation.

 ### Example Output

+Total number of requests: 27
+Number of Wavelengths Used First Fit: 4 out of 50 Number of Wavelengths Used by Heuristic: 4 out of 50 Number of Wavelengths Used by Gurobi: 4.0 out of 50 Number of Variables (Gurobi): 17600
+Gurobi time: 47.41000008583069 seconds
+First fit time: 0.001001119613647461 seconds Heuristics time: 0.009999275207519531 seconds